 Josué and Lili

 Josué and Lili are from the South of Brazil.
 Josué was a teacher of philosophy and sociology and

 Lili worked in marketing and communication before joining L'Abri.
 The Reichows have one child, Benjamin.

 Marsh and Tuula

-Catherine (Scottish) and Joel (USA) have two children, Benjamin and Lewis.
+Catherine (Scottish) and Joel (USA) have three children, Benjamin, Lewis, and Grace.
 Before coming to L'Abri Catherine studied at the Glasgow School of Art and then worked as a secondary school art teacher.
 Joel worked as a consultant, focusing in organizational learning & development.

-Sarah has served as a missionary in Central Europe for the past three decades.
+Sarah served as a missionary in Central Europe 26 years before coming to the UK in 2008.
 Sarah works out of the L'Abri office and plays an active part in the life of the community.